White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-6.

-- When it comes to the over/under, the White Sox and their foes are 2-6-2 in their previous 10 contests.
+- The White Sox have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.

-- Oddsmakers have not posted a runline in any of the White Sox's past 10 games.
+- Bookmakers have not posted a runline in any of the White Sox's past 10 games.

 White Sox Betting Records & Stats

-- Chicago and its opponents have hit the over in 33 of its 77 games with a total this season.
+- Games involving Chicago have gone over the total set by bookmakers in 34 of 78 chances this season.

-- The White Sox have an against the spread mark of 5-4-0 in nine games with a line this season.
+- The White Sox are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!